Jake Clifford: 2023

 Clifford made his club debut for Hull F.C. in round 1 of the 2023 Super League season against Castleford which ended in a 32-30 victory.

 On 2 August, Clifford signed a one-year deal to return to one of his former clubs, North Queensland for the 2024 NRL season.

 Clifford played 25 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

 2024

 Clifford was limited to only eight appearances with North Queensland in the 2024 NRL season which saw the club finish 5th on the table.
 He played in both the club’s finals matches as they were eliminated in the second week by Cronulla.

 2025

 In round 4 of the 2025 NRL season, Clifford scored two tries for North Queensland in their 30-20 victory over Canberra.
 On 28 July, North Queensland announced that Clifford had re-signed with the club on a one year extension.

 Clifford played 14 games for North Queensland in the 2025 NRL season as the club finished 12th on the table.

+2026

+On 7 May, the Cowboys announced that Clifford had re-signed with the club for a further two years.